 Brian Kay is a modern-day troubadour.
-He is the first Artistic Leadership Fellow of Apollo's Fire and in 2019, he won a Grammy Award for his work on their Songs of Orpheus recording.
-He has performed throughout the world at venues such as the National Concert Hall of Dublin, Belfast Castle (Ireland), Carnegie Hall, and the Kennedy Center.
+He is an Artistic Leadership Fellow of Apollo's Fire and in 2019, he won a GRAMMY® Award for his work on their Songs of Orpheus recording with tenor Karim Sulayman.
+He was featured on the soundtrack of Netflix's The Witcher series, playing lutes, ouds, other medieval plucks, and percussion.
+He has performed throughout the world at venues such as the National Concert Hall of Dublin, Belfast Castle (Ireland), Carnegie Hall, the Kennedy Center, and the Folger Theater.
 His live radio appearances include NPR, Baltimore's WYPR, Baltimore's 98ROCK, Boston's WGBH, and Cleveland's WCLV.
-He has recorded with record labels Avie and Sono Luminus and has appeared on more than 10 album releases at the age of 33.
-He is a multi-instrumentalist, songwriter, arranger, traditional and historical music specialist, poet, painter, and avid proponent of meditation.
+He has recorded with record labels Avie and Sono Luminus and has appeared on album releases which include original, early music, folk, traditional sephardic, chamber and orchestral.
+He is a multi-instrumentalist, songwriter, arranger, and a traditional and historical music specialist.

 His recent projects include “Meditations”, an album of original songs in a modern style with a nostalgic flare, "Play, Music!" a one-man Shakespeare show which combines traditional music and theater (performed live at the Folger Theater in DC), and he was one of three Apollo's Fire musicians chosen to collaborate with the UKs Early Folk Band.

 As a professor, Brian teaches at Cleveland Institute of Music and Case Western Reserve University.
-He has lectured on music and history at Yale University, The Peabody Conservatory, Johns Hopkins University, The Maltz Center, the Folger Theater, the Kennedy Center, and Baldwin-Wallace College.
+He has lectured on music and history at Yale University, The Peabody Conservatory, Johns Hopkins University, The Folger Theater, The Kennedy Center, and Baldwin-Wallace College.
 He was Artist in Residence at the Cushman School in Miami and has done outreach for elementary schools, middle schools, high schools, and prisons across the country.

 "Singing with a pure, centered sound and impeccable diction, he’s a natural-born storyteller.
 At times a the lead vocalist of a rock band, at times an art-song singer, and at others a shy poet, he had you hanging onto his every word."